 This website uses cookies to ensure you get the best experience on our website.
 MORE INFO

-The Swire group has had an Internal Audit Department ("IA") in place for 26 years.
-IA plays a critical role in monitoring the governance of the Group.
-The department is staffed by 25 audit professionals and conducts audits of the Group and of other companies in the Swire group.
-The 25 professionals include a team based in the Chinese Mainland which reports to IA in Hong Kong.
+The Swire group has had GIAD in place for 30 years.
+GIAD plays a critical role in monitoring the governance of the Group and conducts audits of the Group and of other companies in the Swire group.
+The department is staffed by 29 audit professionals including a team based in the Chinese Mainland which reports to the Group Head of Internal Audit in Hong Kong.

-IA reports directly to the Audit Committee without the need to consult with management, and via the Audit Committee to the Board.
-IA has unrestricted access to all areas of the Group's business units, assets, records and personnel in the course of conducting its work.
+GIAD reports directly to the Audit Committee without the need to consult with management, and via the Audit Committee to the Board.
+GIAD has unrestricted access to all areas of the Group’s operating companies and functions, assets, records and personnel in the course of conducting its work.

-The annual IA work plan and resources are reviewed and agreed with the Audit Committee.
+The annual internal audit programme and resources are reviewed and agreed with the Audit Committee.

 Scope of Work

-Business unit audits are designed to provide assurance that the risk management and internal control systems of the Company are implemented properly and operating effectively, and that the risks associated with the achievement of business objectives are being properly identified, monitored and managed.
+Audits are designed to provide assurance that the risk management and internal control systems of the Group are implemented properly and operating effectively, and that the risks associated with the achievement of business objectives are being properly identified, monitored and managed.

-The frequency of each audit is determined by IA using its own risk assessment methodology, which is based on the COSO (Committee of Sponsoring Organizations of the Treadway Commission) internal control framework, considering such factors as recognised risks, organisational change, overall materiality of each unit, previous IA results, external auditors' comments, output from the work of the Swire Pacific Group Risk Management Committee and management's views.
-Each business unit is typically audited at least once every three years.
-Acquired businesses would normally be audited within 12 months.
-13 assignments were conducted for Swire Properties in 2021.
+The frequency of each audit is determined by GIAD using its own risk assessment methodology, which is based on the COSO (Committee of Sponsoring Organizations of the Treadway Commission) internal control framework, considering such factors as recognised risks, organisational change, overall materiality of each unit, previous internal audit results, external auditors’ comments, output from the work of the Swire Pacific Group Risk Management Committee and management’s views.
+Each operating company or function is typically audited at least once every three years.
+Acquired businesses would normally be audited within 12 months of acquisition.
+11 assignments were conducted for Swire Properties in 2025.

-IA specifically assists the Audit Committee in carrying out the analysis and independent appraisal of the adequacy and effectiveness of the Group's risk management and internal control systems through its review of the process by which management has completed the annual Control Self Assessment, and the results of this assessment.
+In addition, GIAD assists the Audit Committee in carrying out the analysis and independent appraisal of the adequacy and effectiveness of the Group’s risk management and internal control systems through its review of the process by which management has completed the annual control self-assessment, and the results of this assessment.

 Audit Conclusion and Response

-Copies of IA reports are sent to the Chairman of the Board, the Chief Executive, the Finance Director and the external auditors.
-The results of each review are also presented to the Audit Committee.
+Copies of internal audit reports are sent to the Chairman of the Board, the Chief Executive, the Chief Financial Officer and the external auditors.
+The results of each audit are also presented to the Audit Committee.

-Management is called upon to present action plans in response to IA's recommendations, including those aimed at resolving material internal control defects.
-These are agreed by IA, included in its reports and followed up with a view to ensuring that they are satisfactorily undertaken.
+Management is required to provide action plans in response to internal audit recommendations, including those aimed at resolving material internal control defects.
+These are agreed by GIAD, included in its reports and followed up with a view to ensuring that they are satisfactorily undertaken.